A Course on Elementary Probability Theory: Real-valued Random Variable Parameters

 \chapter{Real-valued Random Variable Parameters}

-Before we begin, wee strongly stress that the mathematical expectation is defined only for a real-valued random variable.
-If a random variable is not a real-valued one, we may only have mathematical expectation of real-valued functions of it.
+\Bin Before we begin, we strongly stress that the mathematical expectation is defined only for a real-valued random variable.
+If a random variable is not a real-valued one, we may have mathematical expectations of real-valued functions of it.